10 Causes of Pain on the Outer Side of Your Foot

 Stress fractures usually occur as the cumulative result of overuse, primarily in teenage and twentysomething athletes.

-They also occur in people who have had a sudden increase in training, wear shoes with inadequate stability, or have a deficiency in important bone health nutrients, like vitamin D, says Dr. Hunt.
+They also occur in people who have had a sudden increase in training, wear shoes with inadequate stability, have osteoporosis, or have a deficiency in important bone health nutrients, like vitamin D, says Dr. Hunt.

 Stress fractures of the foot occur most commonly in the metatarsals and frequently near the point where the fourth and fifth metatarsals meet, though Dr. Hunt says stress fractures can also occur in the cuboid and calcaneus (heel) bones.